wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

-For deploying Wazuh in your infrastructure, you can choose between two different options.
-All Wazuh central components are installed on the same host with an **all-in-one deployment**.
-Alternatively, you can choose to install each component on a separate host as a single-node or multi-node cluster with a **distributed deployment**.

-The Wazuh solution is composed of :ref:`three central components <_components>` and the :ref:`Wazuh agent <installation_agents>`:
+The Wazuh solution is composed of :ref:`three central components <components>` and the :ref:`Wazuh agent <installation_agents>`:

 - The Wazuh server, the Wazuh indexer, and the Wazuh dashboard are the three central components which collects and analyzes the data gathered by the agents.
 - The Wazuh agent is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.

+For deploying Wazuh in your infrastructure, you can choose between two different options:

+- **all-in-one deployment**: All Wazuh central components are installed on the same host.
+- **distributed deployment**: Install each component on a separate host as a single-node or multi-node cluster.

+You can choose between the installation method listed below to install the Wazuh server and the Wazuh indexer:

+- **Unattended installation**: Lets you install each component using a script that automates the installation process.
+- **Step-by-step installation**: Lets you install each component manually following detailed step-by-step instructions.

+Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods.

 The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.
 You can also check the :ref:`installation requirements <installation_requirements>` to access the hardware requirements and the supported operating systems to ensure you meet the minimum requirements before installing.

-Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods:

-- The **Unattended installation** lets you install each component using a script that automates the installation process.
-- The **Step-by-step installation** lets you install each component manually following detailed step-by-step instructions.

 Wazuh Cloud